Marketing Tools for your New Local Business

 What is agency reporting software, you ask?
 This software tracks data and information about the customers that visit your website and compiles it into an easy to read and analyze chunk of information.
 It tracks users engagement, sales, and other pertinent info, so you don’t have to.
 See what items customers are purchasing the most, what marketing campaigns, emails tweets and Facebook posts have done the best in terms of engagement, and even utilize the copy and paste function to plug the software right into your website.
 These types of software are easy to use and are minimally expensive.

-Using a POS, or point of sale, software that easily integrates into your website is a must.
+What is a POS System?
+Point of Sale, or POS systems, is a software that easily integrates into your website.
 There are many options available these days, all of them pretty easy to use and most of them affordable, with various price points and tiers available according to your needs.
 They’ll handle all those sales when you’re on the go, accessed from anywhere with a simple username and password, so you can use it whether you’re at the farmers market, at a meeting, or in your office.
 These POS apps and software also track user data, keep up with marketing promotions, discounts and deals, compile tax information, handle returns and exchanges and can even assist you in drafting marketing or email campaigns.